 Police and Fire

 Emergency calls for service will continue to receive the same high level of professional response and care as you have always received.
+In an emergency dial 9-1-1.
 Dispatch may ask you for additional information.
-The Sonoma Police and Fire Departments are making minor modifications to service to ensure the safety of our public and our personnel, including the closure of fire stations to walk-in visitors.
+The Sonoma Police and Fire Departments are making minor modifications to service to ensure the safety of our public and our personnel, including the closure of fire stations and the Police Department lobby to walk-in visitors.
 Fire Department staff can be reached at (707) 996-2102 for non-emergency matters during normal business hours.
-The Sonoma Police Department office remains open to the public during regular business hours, Monday – Friday, 9:00 AM – 5:00 PM and can be reached at (707) 996-3601 for non-emergency matters.
+The Sonoma Police Department office can be reached during regular business hours, Monday – Friday, 9:00 AM – 5:00 PM at (707) 996-3602 for non-emergency matters.
+You can reach 24 hour non-emergency dispatch at 707-996-3601.

 Sonoma City Council and Public Meetings

-City Hall, including the Building & Planning Counter, is now closed for walk-in service.
+City Hall, including the Building & Planning Counter, is currently closed for walk-in service.
 Limited access to City Hall service will be available by phone and email.
 The main City Hall phone number, (707) 938-3681, will be answered during business hours.
-Some staff are working in their regular positions remotely; others are filling roles in our virtual emergency operations center.
+Some staff are working in their regular positions remotely.
 Find contact information here

 for City departments and services.
 If you have any questions about City services, please call (707) 938-3681 or email email@example.com